Beef & sheep

 It has been a difficult time but at least the brothers were well prepared for the responsibility.
 Carwyn started farming as a young boy, feeding the cattle before and after school, and chose to hone his skills on the family farm instead of going to university or agricultural college.
 He describes farming as “a way of life which is unique to any other”.

-As a beef and sheep producer, Carwyn is deeply concerned about Brexit and the impacts of a no deal.
+Carwyn is deeply concerned about Brexit and the impacts of a no deal.
+To try and protect the farm, he decided to sell almost all of his sheep and focus on cattle instead.
+Time will tell if that was a wise decision or not.
 He is also worried about losing the Basic Payment (the direct subsidy paid to farmers under the Common Agricultural Policy) which often means the difference between profit and loss on the family farm.

 Both brothers have a second income to supplement the family farm, which does not make enough money to support them full-time.
 Finding a job that fits around the long hours demanded by the home farm wasn’t easy but, two years ago, Carwyn joined an animal feed company as a Ruminant Advisor.
 The hours are flexible and he travels all over West Wales meeting fellow farmers and getting an insight into different farm businesses.
 It is giving him plenty of ideas for his own farm, sparking thoughts of moving away from beef production and into dairy farming in the future.